 By 1990 magic was an inarguable fact of life and was rapidly becoming inextricably linked with other modern technologies.
 By the mid-1990s magic was added to lower education syllabuses and elementary concepts began to be demonstrated in schools using off-the-shelf equipment.

-Today, magic is a mature branch of engineering alongside electrical engineering and chemical engineering.
+In the present day of the story (Ra mostly takes place in the early 2000s), magic is a mature branch of engineering alongside electrical engineering and chemical engineering.
 A practitioner of magic is a magical engineer or "mage".
 Terms like "witch", "wizard", "sorcerer" and "warlock" are frowned upon because of their superstitious connotations.
 "Magician" and "conjuror" are typically reserved for stage performers.

 The ability to use magic is an advanced technical skill, not unlike being a qualified electrician, or being able to play a very difficult musical instrument.
 It is also about as useful as those skills.
 Magic is useless for "wizardry", although it does have great utility for self-defence.
 It is most useful in the maintenance of magic-based equipment.
 In theory almost anybody is capable of a very basic level of magical ability, but in practice very few people both possess the necessary mental discipline and can afford the training.
 Magical technology, however, is used all over the world in every conceivable application, complementing "conventional" electromechanical machines: aerospace, shipping, chemical engineering, electrical engineering, construction, refrigeration, particle physics.
 Demand for mages is high.
 Magical training usually begins at the age of 18 with either a university degree followed by possible academic study, or an apprenticeship followed by immediate work in the field.